 TIP: I love using crushed rice cakes instead of gluten-free breadcrumbs.

 Try adding dried herbs to the breadcrumbs before rolling for extra flavor.
-1 tsp each thyme and rosemary would be delicious.
+1 teaspoon each thyme and rosemary would be delicious.
 Garlic powder would be great too.

 More finger food recipes